 With the expertise of the VBLHEP and the FLNP on practically all accelerator systems for beams of protons to very heavy ions, JINR has the needed resources to join the international development of medical accelerators for proton and ion therapy, or medical isotope production of up to alpha emitting isotopes like Ac225 or At 211.
 LRB, as member of the International Bio-Physics Collaboration, has also access to the latest state of ion therapy research as performed at the Heidelberg Ion Therapy Center, at GSI and at the Marburg Ion Therapy Center.
-In this global and local framework, JINR is well centered to plan a medical radiation center with latest state of the art accelerator technology as well as most modern radio nuclide treatment in Brachy therapy or in immuno- therapy with alpha or beta emitters.
+In this global and local framework, JINR is well positioned to plan a medical radiation center with latest state of the art accelerator technology as well as most modern radio nuclide treatment in Brachy therapy or in immuno- therapy with alpha or beta emitters.
 It could further team up with Russian institutions like MEPHI in working on nano-particle carriers for medical radioactive isotopes.

-A pragmatic approach for an early start could be commercially available accelerators like IBA Proteus ONE compact complex with an additional proton beam channel for biological research, or a special beam line from the NICA Booster.
+A pragmatic approach for an early start could be commercially available accelerators with an additional proton beam channel for radiobiological research.